 For more information on submitting a student visa application, visit the official Department of State Bureau of Consular Affairs website.
-You can also read more about preparing for your visa appointment on the Study in the States visa resource page.
+You can also read more about preparing for your visa appointment interview and information on student visas on the Study in the States visa resource page.

 F-1 Student Visa holders are required to have health insurance at all times while enrolled in classes.
 This is a U.S. law and a UWF requirement.